• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 • You can withdraw your consent at any time on our Privacy Notice page.

 In cases, where hydrogen sulphide is the source of the hydrogen the phenomenon is called sulphide stress cracking (SCC).
-The capability of molybdenum to provide resistance to sulphide stress cracking has been the key to the development of a broad range of steel grades used for Oil Country Tubular Goods and in chemical and petrochemical plants.
+The capability of molybdenum to provide resistance to sulphide stress cracking has been the key to the development of a broad range of steel grades used for Oil Country Tubular Goods (OCTG) and for pressure vessels in chemical and petrochemical plants.

 High temperature hydrogen attack

-Carbon steel has severe limitations at conditions of hydrogen attack above about 200 C as are common in processes such as petroleum destilling and catalytic reforming.
-The hydrogen diffusing into the steel combines with carbon present to form methane and other products.
-The result is first decarburization and subsequently fissuring due to high gas pressure at localized sites.
+Carbon steel has severe limitations at conditions of hydrogen attack above about 200 °C as are common in processes such as petroleum distilling and catalytic reforming.
+The hydrogen diffusing into the steel reacts with carbon to form methane and other products.
+The result is first decarburization of the steel matrix and subsequently fissuring due to high internal gas pressure at localized sites.
+So called 2¼Cr-1Mo steel with an alloy content of 2.25%Cr and 1% Mo is however resilient to such aggressive conditions for an exposure of at least 500 hours during which the original rupture strength does not deteriorate.
+The presence of chromium and molybdenum improves the resistance to hydrogen attack for several reasons: both are carbide formers and reduce the activity of nearby carbon atoms and thus the kinetics of methane formation.
+In addition, molybdenum segregates at grain boundaries reducing the grain boundary energy, thus, impeding the formation of new free surfaces (cracks).

-Fig. 10: Effect of composition and exposure time on the strength of steels exposed to hydrogen at 63 bar at 540°C. The strength of samples exposed in argon is taken as 100%.
-(After Nelson5)
+Effect of composition and exposure time on the strength of steels exposed to hydrogen at 63 bar at 540°C. The strength of samples exposed in argon is taken as 100%.
+(After Nelson)